okynos/documentation.achiefs.github.io/docs/configuration-file.md

 ## Example configuration

-FIM by default comes with a ready to use configuration.
+FIM comes with a ready-to-use configuration.
 You can tune up as you wish.
 Here you can see an example configuration:

 Windows systems:
 ```